judasgutenberg/Esp8266_RemoteControl/documentation/commands.md

 ## `reboot`

 Requests a deferred ESP8266 reboot.
+If this was initiated from the database as an instant command, that command is first marked completed and then the reset happens.

 ```text
 reboot